rubymotion-community/ib/README.md

 end
 ```

-### Support for IB_DESIGNABLE classes, and IBInspectable properties
+### Support for IBDesignable classes, and IBInspectable properties
 ###### Thanks to Robert Malko (aka malkomalko) for adding this feature!

 To use this feature, you will need to create a simple framework using